flyve-mdm/glpi-plugin/_posts/static/2017-11-15-how-it-works.md

 published: true
 title: How it works
 permalink: howtos/how-it-works
-description: What you should know
+description: What you need to know
 ---

 ## General architecture

 The Mobile Device Management is composed of:

-* an user interface server for the administrator
+* a user interface server for the administrator
 * a backend server
 * a M2M server
 * an agent installed in the managed device.